-The classes, which take place at the Colchester Campus, will enable you to meet people from other countries and cultures and will help you develop your language skills.
+The classes will enable you to meet people from other countries and cultures and will help you develop your language skills.
 These classes are free.

 The classes are taught at three basic levels: Elementary (A1/A2), Intermediate (B1/B2) and Advanced (C1/C2) and will focus on listening, speaking, reading and writing.

 Throughout the spring term, you will also have the opportunity to practice your English pronunciation and conversation skills during our weekly sessions.

 To enable us to assess your English language proficiency level, placement tests will be conducted upon arrival.

 To register and attend these classes we will need to check your UK immigration status allows you to study this course with us.
 We will check your passport and valid visa at registration.

 Please be aware that if you enter the UK as a visitor your conditions should allow you to study for up to 30 days during your visit.
 Please read the Home Office guidance for more information about the study restrictions for visitors and seek advice from our International Services Team if you need to.

 Your partner, meeting the criteria below, would be classed as a dependant:

 Your civil partner.
 This means you are a couple who have registered your partnership to gain formal legal recognition of your relationship.
 For information about partnerships in countries outside the UK that are treated as civil partnerships, see the UKLGIG website.